Project information

 Resolution on the renewal

-For years, people in Austria have been calling for the renewal of the 1978 exhibition, in the light of the knowledge of an appropriate culture of remembrance and in keeping with the times.
+For years, people in Austria had been calling for the 1978 exhibition to be renewed in keeping with the latest findings on an appropriate culture of remembrance.
 The main body of criticism came from Austrian visitors to the National exhibition, but the Austrian Consulate General in Krakow also received complaints from abroad.

-Above all, the main premise propagated by the exhibition "11 March 1938.
-Austria – First Victim of National Socialism", while glossing over the question of collaboration, was no longer defensible nor did it conform with Austria's official stance following the avowal in 1991 by Federal Chancellor Franz Vranitzky "of shared responsibility for the suffering that, although not inflicted by Austria as a nation, was indeed inflicted on other people and peoples by citizens of this country".
+Above all, the main premise propagated by the exhibition “11 March 1938.
+Austria – First Victim of National Socialism”, which also glossed over the question of collaboration, no longer conformed with Austria’s official stance following Federal Chancellor Franz Vranitzky’s 1991 avowal of “shared responsibility for the suffering that, although not inflicted by Austria as a nation, was indeed inflicted on other people and peoples by citizens of this country”.

-Other countries and institutions were also confronted with the necessity of adapting their national exhibitions to portray a view of history in keeping with the latest research.
+Other countries and institutions also needed to adapt their national exhibitions to portray a view of history that was in keeping with the latest research.
 Over the last few years, Russia, Israel (Yad Vashem), Belgium, France, the Netherlands, Hungary, the Czech Republic, and Slovakia have all renewed their exhibitions in the former inmate barracks.
 The museum itself is also currently working on a new permanent exhibition.

 In the Year of Remembrance 2005, as a temporary solution a notice funded by the National Fund and worded in consensus with the Foreign Ministry was put up in the foyer of the Austrian exhibition.
-In January 2012, the text was updated to provide information on the ongoing process of renewal.
+In January 2012, the text was updated to provide information on the ongoing renewal process.

 Chronological overview of the exhibitions at the State Museum Auschwitz-Birkenau